 DANCER’S DIET: NUTRITION FOR A HEALTHY DANCER

-Every dancer knows the importance of staying strong and energised, especially during rigorous training, whether it’s endless rehearsals or a full-on day of workshops at a dance camp… As an avid dancer myself, I understand effects of wrong food choices on the body and mind’s performance (been there, done it!), but today I’ve teamed up with Ben Bate, a fitness instructor to give you some useful tips on a healthy dancer’s diet meal plan.
+Every dancer knows the importance of staying strong and energised, especially during rigorous training, whether it’s endless rehearsals or a full-on day of workshops at a dance camp… As an avid dancer myself, I understand effects of wrong food choices on the body and mind’s performance (been there, done it!).
+Today I’ve teamed up with Ben Bate, a fitness instructor to give you some useful tips on nutrition for a healthy dancer.

 Make sure your everyday nutrition is balanced, rich in all three major macronutrients: protein, carbs, and fats.
 Ben says that a healthy dancer’s diet meal plan for training and exercise should contain plenty of starch rich foods, lots of fruit, vegetables, some dairy and also plenty of water.